pantelispa/cognitiveSearchEngines/README.md

-Multi-attribute-utility-models-as-search-engines
+Multi attribute-utility models as cognitive search engines
 ================================================

-This project contains the programs used for the study Multi-attribute utility models as search engines which is currently under review at the open access journal Judgment and Decision Making.
+This project contains the programs used for the study Multi-attribute utility models as search engines which was published at the open access journal Judgment and Decision Making in September 2014.